One should seek rehab for alcoholism when addicted to alcohol and wish to stay sober.

 Stage Three: How to Maintain Abstinence

-The main focus for this stage of rehab is maintaining abstinence to avoid relapsing.
+The main focus for this stage of inpatient rehab is maintaining abstinence to avoid relapsing.
 Here, you will learn how to identify the warning signs and any steps to relapse.

 Here are some coping tools and skills that will come in handy:

-- Avoiding substitute addictions
+- Avoiding substitutes to alcohol addictions

 - Building healthy relationships

-- Developing an alcohol-free lifestyle.
+- Developing an alcohol-free life.